University of Management and Technology (Pakistan): University campuses

 The campus has a purpose-built library called the Learning Resource Centre, classrooms, science and engineering laboratories, facilities for indoor/outdoor sports, cafeteria, and Symposium Café (SDT Building and Library Building - Opposite Boys Gate).
 The UMT mosque offers provisions for daily prayers, as well as Friday sermons by scholars and speakers.

-UMT has two other campuses in Lahore - the Quaid-e-Azam Campus that houses the School of Commerce and Accountancy and the Raiwind Campus that houses the School of Health Sciences and the School of Pharmacy.
+UMT has another campuse in Lahore - the Raiwind Campus that houses the School of Health Sciences and the School of Pharmacy.

 A sub-campus of the university is located in Sialkot.
 UMT is the first private sector university to establish an HEC approved sub-campus in Sialkot, a city known for the manufacturing and export of items such as surgical and musical instruments, sports goods, leather goods, and textile goods.

 The sub-campus was formally inaugurated in Sialkot on May 2, 2012.
 The campus is spread over 20 kanals of land and is situated in Small Industrial Estate road which is the central part of Sialkot city.
 For extracurricular activities, a dedicated 56 kanals of land has been acquired near Daska.